gbibeaul/blog-perso/content/analyse-react-performance-using-lighthouse.md

 yarn install
 ```

-This will generate a minimalist project using the [Svelte Framework](https://svelte.dev/) and instal locally the Lighthouse CI CLI.
+This will generate a minimalist project using the [Svelte Framework](https://svelte.dev/) and install locally the Lighthouse CI CLI.
 Once done, navigate to the project and create the GitHub Action file:

 ```bash
 git init